dustinpfister/blog_posts/_posts/js-promise.md

 ### 1.5 - Simple client side example of a Promise

 Now for a client side javaScript example of using one or more Promises.
+There a a whole lot of different things that come to mind when it comes to making a basic client side example, but for this one I thought I would just go with some quick example that involves [parsing some JOSN](/2020/02/28/js-json-parse/).

 ```html
 <html>